 "I have been fortunate enough to live on three lakes in our community -- Green Lake (1973-1992), Little Elk Lake (1993-2000), and now Blue Lake (2015-present).
 Clean water has been a passion of mine my entire adult life, and I was blessed to work for a company for 20 years that raised millions of dollars during Earth Month to protect and provide clean water around the world.
 Helping ensure that Blue Lake remains clean and free of invasive species is why I serve on the Blue Lake Improvement District Board."

 Jill was a Human Resources Executive at Aveda Corporation for 20 plus years.
 In 2019, she pursued her dream of becoming a teacher.
-She is now a Special Education Teacher at Zimmerman Middle School and loving lake life with her husband Joe, especially now that she has the summers off!
+She is now a Special Education Teacher at Princeton Primary School and loving lake life with her husband Joe, especially now that she has the summers off!

 “My wife, Sonja, and I moved to Blue Lake (on the east side just north of the boat landing) 18 years ago in 2002 and have enjoyed year-round living on the lake ever since.
 Over that time, I have grown to understand the personal responsibility of each person using the lake to protect the quality of the lake so that future generations may enjoy it for many years to come.”